zephyrproject-rtos/zephyr/samples/bluetooth/hci_spi/README.rst

 Zephyr's Bluetooth HCI driver core; see the help associated with the BT_SPI configuration option for more information.

-Refer to :ref:`bluetooth_setup` for general Bluetooth information.
+Refer to :ref:`bluetooth_setup` for general Bluetooth information, and to :ref:`96b_carbon_nrf51_bluetooth` for instructions specific to the 96Boards Carbon board.